UnlyEd/airtable-utils/README.md

 This repo is mostly about Airtable utilities to centralise formulas and such.

+> Some of the formulas showed here are being showcases in a [public Airtable base](https://airtable.com/appAAL9KRV1gWAue5/shrNoU3XYE1Hu5NoU).

 ## Apps (blocks)

 - `<Scripting> List all fields of all tables`: List all tables and all fields of the current base. (recommended for all your bases, really useful!)